 An interdisciplinary artist, Erica H. Adams’ watercolors, photography and digital media have been exhibited in museums and galleries across the U.S. and Canada.

-Photographs by Adams are in the collection of the Museum of Fine Arts, Boston and exhibited at the Institute of Contemporary/Boston, Everson Museum (NY), Art Gallery of Ontario (Canada) and “Acceptable Entertainment”, a traveling exhibition about television’s impact on culture, circulated by Independent Curators International (NY).
+Photographs by Adams are in the collection of the Museum of Fine Arts, Boston and have been exhibited at the Institute of Contemporary, Boston, Everson Museum (NY), Art Gallery of Ontario (Canada) and Acceptable Entertainment a traveling exhibition about television’s impact on culture, circulated by Independent Curator’s International (NY).

 Press includes ARTSY (2021), an interview in Oudeis (2015) about use of technology in art and an article about her work as an artist-activist in Berkshire Fine Arts (2020).
 Reviews include: Boston Globe, New York Times, Art Scope, Art in New England and After Image.